Economic impact of the COVID-19 pandemic: Economic inequality

-Since most of the workforce who preserved their jobs had the option of switching to an online modality, and the online workforce is considerably higher paid on averarge, the pandemic exacerbated income inequality by hitting harder on low-paid workers.
+Since most of the workforce who preserved their jobs had the option of switching to an online modality, and the online workforce is considerably higher paid on average, the pandemic exacerbated income inequality by hitting harder on low-paid workers.

+Additionally, the global rise in extreme poverty rates during the pandemic further compounded these issues of economic inequality.
+According to the March 2024 update from the Poverty and Inequality Platform (PIP), the global extreme poverty rate increased from 8.9% in 2019 to 9.7% in 2020, marking the first rise in decades.
+This increase was largely due to significant job losses and reduced income among the lowest earners, particularly in regions like South Asia where extreme poverty rose by 2.4 percentage points.
+Although some regions experienced a decline in poverty due to effective fiscal policies, such as in Brazil, the overall global trend indicates a widening gap between the economically vulnerable and those able to maintain or enhance their financial stability during the pandemic.

 Economic impact by continent, region and country

-A weekly update on the impact of the Covid-19 pandemic on the world economy, and on major individual economies such as the US, China, Japan, other Asian economies, Europe, Australia and New Zealand has been produced by Saul Eslake, one of Australia's best-known economists, since late April 2020.
+A weekly update on the impact of the COVID-19 pandemic on the world economy, and on major individual economies such as the US, China, Japan, other Asian economies, Europe, Australia and New Zealand has been produced by Saul Eslake, one of Australia's best-known economists, since late April 2020.

 The global GDP total had shrunk by nearly $22 trillion as of January 2021, during the course of the pandemic.
 According to Chief IMF Economist Gita Gopinath, the long-term consequences have not fully played out but could be expected to be in the trillions from 2020 to 2025.

 Post-COVID economic recovery prospects are high, and most countries are expected to see higher than usual economic growth.
 This is different from conventional economic recessions, according to the IMF.
 The China, India, ASEAN nations and other emerging Asian economies are expected to continue growing most significantly throughout the 2020s, and is expected to dominate global economic growth following the pandemic.